Get Help Today(877) 648-4288

 Anger issues are typically made substantially worse by substance abuse, especially alcohol and stimulant abuse.
 Not only are anger issues more frequent and severe due to substance abuse, but episodes are more likely to result in violence due to reduced self-control.

-Predisposed to developing addictions, those who suffer from addictive personality disorder can develop any type of addiction mainly for the rewards they bring.
+Predisposed to developing addictions, those who have an addictive personality can develop any type of addiction mainly for the rewards they bring.
 The more they give into their addiction, the more they feed their disorder, and vice versa.

 Guilt can cause emotional chaos.
 It can keep you up at night worrying, and it can certainly put you at risk for drug abuse.
 People take drugs to forget about the experience they feel guilty about, which only delays and prolongs the experience, leading to more substance abuse and potentially addiction.